jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-2m.md

 Those metals became more abundant in America since the suppression of some of their paper currencies.
 Gold and silver were more abundant before the institution of those currencies.

-<sup>93</sup> Banks can still give the same assistance to its country's industry and commerce if paper money were confined to the circulation between dealers and dealers, as when paper money filled almost the whole circulation.
+{{< s v="93" >}} Banks can still give the same assistance to its country's industry and commerce if paper money were confined to the circulation between dealers and dealers, as when paper money filled almost the whole circulation.

 The dealer's ready money for answering occasional demands is destined to circulate between himself and the other dealers he buys goods from.
 He does not need to keep ready money to circulate between himself and the consumers because the consumers bring ready money to him.